Skip to content

 So I’ve got this new game I play on my headphone commute these days.
 I put my iPod on shuffle and pretend that my entire music collection is a radio station.
 As the tracks come on, I must guess the artist and the album.
 Given that my library is always growing, and that I listen to about a dozen new albums a week, this task is not as easy as it sounds.
 I’m happy to report that I’m most of the time spot on, and the only time I’m off is when it’s an album I haven’t yet heard.
-I do this until I land on a track that I can’t recognize OR an album that I haven’t reviewed yet.
+I do this until I land on a track that I can’t recognise OR an album that I haven’t reviewed yet.
 In either case, I queue up the entire album from the beginning, immerse myself with sound, and if I like it, prepare to share these words with you.
 So if you ever wonder how I decide on what to cover next, this is one of those ‘somewhat random’ takes, that I use for picking out the next victim of my reviews.

 That is how I arrive at the track by The Flashbulb.
 In fact, whenever Benn Jordan’s sounds come up on my rotations I can always pick out his very special musical style, be that from the broken beats, or the guitar, or the slightly de-tuned piano keys.
 Since more than a few years ago, after my dear friend turned me on to this artist, I have listened to all of Jordan’s albums (about a dozen full length releases) numerous times.
 So when a track from his latest Opus At The End Of Everything came on my playlist I remembered that I haven’t had the chance to tell you about this album!
 As with the last three Flashbulb releases, Soundtrack To A Vacant Life (2008), Arboreal (2010), and Love As A Dark Hallway (2011), as well as the two under his real name, Pale Blue Dot (2008) and Louisiana Mourning (2009), this latest record is published on his very own label, Alphabasic.
 Of course, besides Jordan’s own work, Alphabasic has also released records by Bartel, Phoenecia, and Kettel.
 And it seems that lately, Jordan tends to stay more and more within his own bubble of music, producing an overwhelming amount of quality pieces, unaffected by any other outside trends.